elki-project/elki-project.github.io/tutorial/spatial_distance_functions.md

 Implementing the distance
 -------------------------

 First of all, we will implement the regular distance function.
-To minimize the amount of work we need to do, we will use the most specific abstract base class: [AbstractNumberVectorDistanceFunction](./releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/AbstractNumberVectorDistanceFunction.html) which is good for distance functions that have continuous numerical vectors as input and return double valued results.
+To minimize the amount of work we need to do, we will use the most specific abstract base class: [AbstractNumberVectorDistanceFunction](/releases/current/doc/de/lmu/ifi/dbs/elki/distance/distancefunction/AbstractNumberVectorDistanceFunction.html) which is good for distance functions that have continuous numerical vectors as input and return double valued results.

-    #!java
+{% highlight java %}
     package tutorial;

     import de.lmu.ifi.dbs.elki.distance.distancefunction.AbstractNumberVectorDistanceFunction;